youkoutaku/youkoutaku/README.md

 My mission is to build optimal, safety-critical controllers for multi-robot systems.

-- I explore my work and insights on my blog, [Young's Notebook](https://youkoutaku.github.io/).
+- I explore my work and insights on my blog, [youkoutaku](https://youkoutaku.github.io/).
 - I will be starting my full-time career in autonomous multi-robot systems research in **April 2026**.
 - Also known as **Grayson Young** (EN) and **楊 広沢 (よう こうたく)** (JP).